-Be sure to address your co-workers by their full names before stating their job titles, followed by the suffix “-nim.”
+Also, be sure to address your co-workers by their full names before stating their job titles, followed by the suffix “-nim.”

 Four primary job title terms are used in the Korean language: position, job rank or grade, responsibility or duty, and title.

-The position of a job refers to the administrative and social position of a job title indicated in the fundamental hierarchy of a company.
+The position of a job refers to the administrative and social position of a job title in the fundamental hierarchy of a company.
 This business structure is relatively similar across the world and includes positions like Vice President (bu-Jang), Manager (Cha-Jang), and entry-level employees (Sa-won).

-The job rank or grade refers to a group of job positions with similar responsibilities, difficulties, or types.
+Job rank or grade refers to a group of job positions with similar responsibilities, difficulties, or types.

 Job grades are most commonly applied to public servants and government officials and are not typically used in a regular company.

-Because your authority and responsibilities determine your duties, this category often remains the same even after promotion.
+Because your authority and responsibilities determine your duties, this category often remains the same even after a promotion.

 Your title in a Korean company refers to both your duties and position.
 If you want to know more about a co-worker’s position, their title will clarify a lot.
 Learning someone’s job title is also the best way to determine their rank.